nomemory/tutorial-java8-streams-lambdas/README.md

 * :white_check_mark: `() -> “Example1”` →

 *This lambda is a function with no input parameters and returns a string: “Example1”.
 The return statement is implicit (we don't need to write it).
-The equivalent method:* `public void something() { return “Example1”; }`
+The equivalent method is:* `public void something() { return “Example1”; }`

 * :white_check_mark: `() -> { return “Example1”; } ` →

-*This is the same lambda method as above, but instead of the implicit return statement we are using an explicit one.*
+*This is the same lambda method as above, but instead of the implicit return statement we are using an explicit one.
+For brevity I prefer the initial version.*

 * :x: `() ->  String s = “abc” ; s + s;` →

-*If the lambda body is a block of statements, or the lambda has no value - we need to include brackets.*
+*The above lambda is "invalid".
+The rule states that if the lambda body is a block of statements - we need to include brackets.
+Brackets can be omitted only if the lambda is a one-liner.*

 * :x: `() ->  { String s = “abc” ; s + s; }` →